Minister (Christianity): Bishops, priests, and deacons

-Until the Reformation, the clergy were the first estate but were relegated to the secular estate in Protestant Northern Europe.
-After compulsory celibacy was abolished during the Reformation, the formation of a partly hereditary priestly class became possible, whereby wealth and clerical positions were frequently inheritable.
+In several countries, the clergy were one of the estates of the realm, with separate representation in parliament.
+After compulsory celibacy was abolished during the Reformation in northern Europe, the formation of a partly hereditary priestly class became possible, whereby wealth and clerical positions were frequently inheritable.
 Higher positioned clergy formed this clerical educated upper class.

 High Church Anglicanism and High Church Lutheranism tend to emphasise the role of the clergy in dispensing the Christian sacraments.
-The countries that were once a part of the Swedish Empire, i.e. Finland and the Baltics have more markedly preserved Catholic traditions and introduced far less Calvinist traditions, hence the role of bishops, priests and deacons are notably more visible.
+The countries that were once a part of the Swedish Empire, i.e. Finland and the Baltics have more markedly preserved Catholic traditions and introduced far less Reformed traditions, hence the role of bishops, priests and deacons are notably more visible.

 Bishops, priests and deacons have traditionally officiated over of acts worship, reverence, rituals and ceremonies.
 Among these central traditions have been baptism, confirmation, penance, anointing of the sick, holy orders, marriage, the mass or the divine service, and coronations.
 These so-called "social rituals" have formed a part of human culture for tens of thousands of years.
 Anthropologists see social rituals as one of many cultural universals.

 The term rector (from the Latin word for ruler) or vicar may be used for priests in certain settings, especially in the Catholic and Anglican traditions.

 In the Episcopal Church in the United States, a parish, which is responsible for its own finances, is overseen by a rector.
 A bishop is nominally in control of a financially assisted parish but delegates authority to a vicar (related to the prefix "vice" meaning substitute or deputy).

 Pastors

-The term "pastor" means "shepherd" and is used several times in the New Testament to refer to church workers.
+The term "pastor" means "shepherd"; it is used several times in the New Testament to refer to church workers.
 Many Protestants use the term as a prenominal title (e.g., Pastor Smith) or as a job title (like Senior Pastor or Worship Pastor).